 A witness to give sworn evidence before a hearing must take an oath when required by the presiding officer.
-The maximum penalty for refusing to take an oath or affirmation when required by a presiding officer is 200 penalty units or 5 years imprisonment (s 183 Crime and Corruption Act).
+The maximum penalty for refusing to take an oath or affirmation when required by a presiding officer is 200 penalty units or five years imprisonment (s 183 Crime and Corruption Act).

 Production of records

 A witness, required to attend before the CCC to furnish information or to produce a record or things, must furnish the information or produce the record if it is within the person’s knowledge or custody (ss 185, 188 Crime and Corruption Act).
-Failure to comply with such a requirement can result in a maximum penalty of 200 penalty units or 5 years imprisonment.
+Failure to comply with such a requirement can result in a maximum penalty of 200 penalty units or five years imprisonment.
 In corruption investigations, production cannot be refused on the ground that it might incriminate the witness (s 188 Crime and Corruption Act).

 A witness attending a corruption investigation hearing cannot remain silent if required to give evidence, or fail to answer any question on the ground that to comply would tend to incriminate them or breach confidentiality (s 192 Crime and Corruption Act).
-The maximum penalty for failing to comply is 200 penalty units or 5 years imprisonment.
+The maximum penalty for failing to comply is 200 penalty units or five years imprisonment.
 However, a person is entitled to refuse to answer on the following grounds of privilege:

 - legal professional privilege